Who is our instructor?

 Can I join only one course, i.e., only the Yoga Teacher Training or the Hypnotherapy Diploma Course and not both?

 You will be required to attend both course schedules.
 Even though you may be a yoga teacher or a hypnotherapist, you will still receive the benefits of both practices.

 I concentrate a lot on “positive thinking,” so that all the teachings go deep into the subconscious.
 I believe one of the first side effects of chronic stress reactions is the development of a negative attitude; this negativity has its own negative effects in all the aspects of life.

 As Buddha said, “What you think, you become!”

-At the same time that I'm conducting these sessions, I also concentrate on making my clients become calm and relaxed in different situations.
+When I’m conducting these sessions, I concentrate on making my clients become calm and relaxed in different situations.
 This prevents the development of stress, which is very harmful to the body and mind.
 The things that stress them, that bother and irritate or worry them and unnecessarily occupy them for many hours of the day, will not have the same effect on them anymore.
 They will go through their daily life with a calm and relaxed mind.
 A tense, hypersensitive, and easily irritated individual then becomes transformed into a calm and relaxed person with inner peace.